50 Latest India IELTS Topics

 The graph depicts participation of students from five different country in three universities.
 Overall, the largest number, belongs to Indians, who goes to University of Riverview.
 Meanwhile, the smallest group are Smithtown University's Indonesians.

-The bar chart shows the amount of foreign direct investment in India and China from 2014 to 2019.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant
+The bar chart below shows the sector contributions to India’s gross domestic product from 1960 to 2000.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

-The graph below show the population of India and China from the year 2000 to the present day with projections for growth to the year 2050 Summarise the information by selecting and reporting the main features, and make comparison where relevant
+The graph below shows the population for India and China since the year 2000 and predicts population growth until 2050.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+Akerke

 The charts shows the performance of sector wise indices in india from 2008 to 2018.